Together-Java/ModernJava/src/integers/operator_precedence.md

 // 6 + 27 / 2 - 2

 // 27 / 2 happens next
-// because of int division, that gives 13
+// because of integer division, that gives 13
-// (ignores float point number .5)
 // 6 + 13 - 2

 // 6 + 13 comes next